BlueBrain/nexus/src/main/paradox/docs/release-notes/index.md

 Future developments will include additional resolver types that are capable of resolving resources in other Nexus deployments or shared repositories (e.g.: a git repository).

-Schema imports through the `owl:import` clause works recursively as before, but it applies the resolution mechanism at each iteration.
+Schema imports through the `owl:imports` clause works recursively as before, but it applies the resolution mechanism at each iteration.
 Context references work recursively as before applying the resolution mechanism at each iteration.

+_Note:_ Contexts are no longer handled differently, as special kind of resources.
+Any resource id can be used as a context reference; the system will resolve the referenced resource and apply _only_ the `@context` value from its representation to the resource that references it.

 #### Improved handling of binary resources